 Now that I’m working in teletherapy, interactive bilingual websites are a requirement because I’m using the computer all day with students and I need to share things with them that are interactive over the computer.
 So I’ve done extensive research to find the best Spanish websites that you can use with your students with communication disorders.
 Bookmark this blog post or pin it now — you will use these websites over and over!

 - Señor Wooly — Informative videos for students learning Spanish.
-They are extremely silly and are meant for students learning Spanish (who are often older), but they are a hoot.
-Some sample videos, but $45/year
+They are extremely silly!
+The website is for older students learning Spanish.
+Some sample videos, but $45/year.

 - Childtopia — I just love this website!
 I can log in with my paid code and find something new everyday.
 There is a lot to explore on just this one site, which makes me feel like I’ve barely scratched the surface of what’s available to use in speech therapy.
 From straight-up language games to memory and puzzles, the options are endless.
 (K-5) FREE and PAID $12/year